openharmony/docs/en/readme/netwowk-management.md

    ```

-### Sending a Network Request<a name="section750135512369"></a>
+### Sending a Network Request

 1. Import the **http** namespace from **@ohos.net.http.d.ts**.
 2. Call the **createHttp** method to create an **HttpRequest** object.
 3. Call the **on()** method of the object to subscribe to the HTTP response header.
 This method returns a response earlier than the request.
-You can subscribe to HTTP Response Header events based on service requirements.
+You can subscribe to HTTP response header events based on service requirements.
 4. Call the **request()** method of the object with the URL and optional parameters of the HTTP request to initiate a network request.
 5. Parse the returned result based on service requirements.
 6. Call the **destroy()** method to destroy the request.